 HOW TO CARE FOR YOUR NEW COSMETIC TATTOO:

 Everyone has their own remedy but we suggest simple steps for best results.
-Avoid water on the area for 3-5 days for pigment to attached to skin.
+Avoid water on the area for 3 days for pigment to attached to skin.
 After that time frame, we recommend washing the tattooed area GENTLY 1-2 times a day with lukewarm water and something disposable so you don't cross contaminate the area.
 Pat it dry and keep it out of the sun throughout the healing process.
 Do not apply any cosmetics in this area for AT LEAST 2 weeks.
 Just keep the area clean and let it breathe!
-If your skin starts to feel tight and dry around, you may then use a SMALL amount of Aquaphor or Coconut Oil, IF NEEDED.
-If you DO need to moisturize, please do so sparingly.
+If your skin starts to feel tight and dry around, you may then use a SMALL amount of Aquaphor.
+If you do need to apply Aquaphor, please do so sparingly.

 WHAT TO EXPECT: